-Some keywords to help you find a shade of hair color that is cool and will work with your skin tone are “ash,” “platinum” and “champagne.”
+Some keywords to help you find a shade of color that is cool and will work with your skin tone are “ash,” “platinum” and “champagne.”
 A plus to having cool toned hair is the tone of that cool color helps reduce brassiness!

-The colors you want to avoid are yellow tones in hair, bronze undertones, and gold tones.
+You want to avoid are yellow tones in hair, bronze undertones, and gold tones.

 - Cool red and cool red-brown

 - Beige blonde, platinum blonde, and sandy blonde

 - Dark chocolate, brown with wheat highlights, light ash brown, and intense brown shades

 Note: All black hair color work with cool toned skin.

 What hair color will you try to match your undertones?

 It is important to remember that choosing the right shade for you should not be based on your skin complexion but rather on the undertones of your skin.

 There are a variety of colors out there that compliment your skin.
 As I have said before you should remember that you can always try a color that does not fall in line with your undertones if you think it will look great on you.
 There is nothing wrong with trial and error.